apt-helion/blog/articles/pixel_sorting.md

 description:
 ---

-Pixel sorting is an intersting effect used to make forms of glitch art.
+Pixel sorting is an interesting effect used to make forms of glitch art.
 It is the process of isolating a horizontal or vertical line of pixels in an image and sorting their positions based on any number of criteria.
 For instance pixels positions may be sorted by each pixel’s luminosity, hue or saturation.